theupdateframework/python-tuf/tuf/README.md

 #### Wrap-up ####

-In summary, the five steps a repository maintainer follows to create a basic TUF repository are:
+In summary, the five steps a repository maintainer follows to create a TUF repository are:

-1. Generate a repository directory that contains TUF metadata and the target files.
+1. Create a directory for the software repository that holds the TUF metadata and the target files.
 2. Create top-level roles (`root.json`, `snapshot.json`, `targets.json`, and `timestamp.json`.)
 3. Add target files to the `targets` role.
 4. Optionally, create delegated roles to distribute target files.
 5. Write the changes.

 The repository tool saves repository changes to a `metadata.staged` directory.
-Repository maintainers may push final changes to the "live" repository by copying the staged directory to its destination.
+Repository maintainers may push finalized changes to the "live" repository by copying the staged directory to its destination.
 ```Bash
 # Copy the staged metadata directory changes to the live repository.